MichaIng/DietPi-Docs/docs/install.md

         Download [Rufus](https://rufus.ie/) and run the application.
 There is a portable version of Rufus available which doesn't require any local installation.

         <h2>2.
-Write image to disc drive</h2>
+Write image to disk drive</h2>

-        Start [Rufus](https://rufus.ie/) application and make sure you have your disc drive connected into your computer.
-This may e.g. be done using an USB to SATA controller if you use a SATA disc drive.
+        Start [Rufus](https://rufus.ie/) application and make sure you have your disk drive connected into your computer.
+This may e.g. be done using an USB to SATA controller if you use a SATA disk drive.
 Follow the next steps:

         1. Show advanced drive properties and select **List USB hard drives**
-          (in case that you have connected your disc drive via a USB adapter)
+          (in case that you have connected your disk drive via a USB adapter)
-        2. Select the disc drive device
+        2. Select the disk drive device
         3. Select the downloaded **DietPi** image
         4. Click on **Start** button

-        Ensure that the selected disc drive is the correct one.
+        Ensure that the selected disk drive is the correct one.

-        !!! warning "All data on the disc drive will be erased!"
+        !!! warning "All data on the disk drive will be erased!"
-            Before starting the installation first make a backup of the data available on the disc drive if you need it later again!
+            Before starting the installation first make a backup of the data available on the disk drive if you need it later again!

         ![Rufus BIOS direct write image selections screenshot](assets/images/dietpi-rufus-bios-direct-write-image.png){: width="474" height="607" loading="lazy"}